jkcsxw/Collaborate-Online-Judgement-System/README.md

 data service :  getting and posting problem information
-auth service :  token auth ,user function collaboration server: collaboratively store editor content to server
+auth service :  token auth ,user function collaboration server: collaboratively store editor content to server using socket.io

 And the backend APIs are:
 GET